betterwebleon/international-list/README.md

 *Why?* Because it can be customized in order to improve browsing speed, privacy, user interface, etc.

 *How?* \*Type this in your address (URL) bar: *<code>about.config</code>*<br>
 Hit enter and confirm a Firefox warning message.
-Then find the following preference names by pasting each one of them to a search bar.
+Then find the following preference names by pasting each one of them to search bar.
 Double-click on each preference name and change its value to:

 |   | PREFERENCE NAME                      | VALUE |
 |---|:-------------------------------------|:-----:|